Quinagolide

-Quinagolide (INN, BAN), sold under the brand name Norprolac, is a selective dopamine D2 receptor agonist which is used to reduce elevated levels of prolactin (hyperprolactinemia).
+Quinagolide (INN, BAN), sold under the brand name Norprolac, is a selective dopamine D2 receptor agonist which is used to manage hyperprolactinemia.
 It has also been found to be effective in the treatment of breast pain.
+It is used in the UK, but it is not available in US.

 Chemistry

 Quinagolide is a racemate composed of the following two enantiomers: